MacRobertson Miller Airlines: MMA and the Jet Age

-The first of MMA's own F28 order, VH-FKA (taking over the name RMA Pilbara, and wearing the new registration system now Ansett had ended the traditional VH-MMx format), entered service in June 1970.
-Ansett ordered five 65-seat F28-1000s, four of which were originally destined for MMA and the other (VH-FKD) was allocated to Airlines of New South Wales.
-Traffic in NSW did not develop as expected and the jet uneconomical to operate, so this aircraft was transferred to MMA in 1971 and by the end of 1972 all of MMA's F27s had been retired.
+The first of MMA's own F28 order entered service in June 1970.
+Ansett ordered five 65-seat F28-1000s, four of which were originally destined for MMA and the other was allocated to Airlines of New South Wales.
+Traffic in NSW did not develop as expected and the jet was uneconomical to operate, so this aircraft was transferred to MMA in 1971 and by the end of 1972 all of MMA's F27s had been retired.
 The Twin Otters and the sole Piaggio were retired in 1977, ending the 'station run' services and turning MMA into a single-type all-jet airline.
-The old 'mission runs' in Arnhem Land and the Gove Peninsula were taken over by Mission Aviation Fellowship, replaced on MMA's schedules by direct flights to and from Gove and Groote Eylandt, by F28s that would otherwise be on layover at Darwin between services from and to Perth.
+The old 'mission runs' in Arnhem Land, and the Gove Peninsula were taken over by Mission Aviation Fellowship, replaced on MMA's schedules by direct flights to and from Gove and Groote Eylandt, by F28s that would otherwise be on layover at Darwin between services from and to Perth.

-MMA's operations with the F28 became notable for being high-intensity jet operations into what were relatively under-developed airports.
-Until well into the 1980s the only airport served by MMA between Perth and Darwin with its own air traffic control operation was Port Hedland (established with the introduction of VH-MMJ in 1969).
-There were no enroute ATC services and no radar coverage outside the main hubs at each end of the route.
-Prior to 1977 (when TAA began flying directly between Perth and Darwin), Western Australia did not have charted airways.
-MMA's F28s, operating at 30,000ft or more and a ground speed of over 400 knots, were operated with methods little changed since the days of the DC-3, with basic VOR and NDB radio navigation, High frequency communication and standard separation rules under the responsibility of the aircrews.
+MMA's operations with the F28 became notable for being high-intensity jet operations into what were relatively underdeveloped airports.
+Until well into the 1980s, the only airport served by MMA between Perth and Darwin with its own air traffic control operation was Port Hedland (established with the introduction of VH-MMJ in 1969).
+There were no en route ATC services and no radar coverage outside the main hubs at each end of the route.
+Before 1977 (when TAA began flying between Perth and Darwin via Port Hedland), Western Australia did not have charted airways north of Perth.
+MMA's F28s, operating at 30,000 ft or more and a ground speed of over 400 knots, were operated with methods little changed since the days of the DC-3, with basic VOR and NDB radio navigation, high frequency communication and standard separation rules under the responsibility of the aircrews.